Who may use the library?

 Are there any resources or services for self-represented (pro se) litigants?

-The library hosts a self-help kiosk where members of the public can use a dedicated computer and printer to create forms, that they can then file at the Superior Court of Guam.
+A limited selection of pro se forms are available on the Judiciary of Guam’s official website.
 Available forms include petitions for uncontested divorce, guardianship forms, and preliminary orders of protection.
 In addition, the library has a number of resources to assist self-represented litigants, such as form books and books explaining the legal process.

 The library’s services also include free access to legal databases, such Westlaw and LexisNexis, and the use of a computer and printer for a small fee.